akeneo/pim-api-docs/content/guides/ecommerce-connection/step4-define-your-first-scope.md

 * Interview your future potential customers about their needs
 * Set priorities based on the most generic needs
 * Develop in successive iterations

-And above all, never forget that your connector:

-* must be **scalable**: your connector must always be able to manage any volume of data (whatever the import time)
-* must be **performant**: your connector must always implement the most optimized and fastest possible methods to manage data.